Photo courtesy of Digital Spy

 Story by Kristen Brothers / Contributing Writer

 It’s no secret that Netflix has little fear in tackling difficult topics across the board, as has been showcased recently with their popular original series, “13 Reasons Why,” the story of a high school girl’s decision to take her own life.
 The issue of creating entertainment for teenagers and young adults centered on difficult topics has stimulated quite a bit of controversy and raises a serious question: How do you bring awareness to real topics without glorifying them?
+As realistic as shows may be, they can never represent the true reality that those who suffer from eating disorders go through.
+If you would like more information on anorexia nervosa or a lesser-known eating disorder, ARFID, common in young children and adolescents, the Oliver-Pyatt Centers have plenty of professional help.

 Recently, Netflix teamed up with director Marti Noxon to shed light on another serious topic for young people.
 “To the Bone,” a Netflix original, focuses on eating disorders and stars Lily Collins, Carrie Preston, Lili Taylor and Keanu Reeves.

 Released for viewing July 14th, this Netflix original holds a very special place in Noxon’s heart, as the movie is actually based on her own battle with anorexia nervosa.
 And while many of the extra details are added for the overall flow of the plot, the details of the disorders are too true to her experience and eerily realistic.
 Collins convincingly stars in the role of twenty-year-old Ellen who is battling severe anorexia nervosa.
+The film raises awareness surrounding eating disorders in teenagers as well as eating disorders in general, providing viewers with necessary information.

 Completely consumed with her disease, Ellen can spout off how many calories are in any dish, which is referred to as “Calorie Asperger’s” by the cast.